webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 {{</mermaid>}}

 ## ICE
 ICE (Interactive Connectivity Establishment) is how WebRTC connects two Agents.
-Defined in [RFC8445](https://tools.ietf.org/html/rfc8445), this is another technology that pre-dates WebRTC!
+Defined in [RFC 8445](https://tools.ietf.org/html/rfc8445), this is another technology that pre-dates WebRTC!
 ICE is a protocol for establishing connectivity.
 It determines all the possible routes between the two peers and then ensures you stay connected.

 These routes are known as `Candidate Pairs`, which is a pairing of a local and remote transport address.
 This is where STUN and TURN come into play with ICE.
 These addresses can be your local IP Address plus a port, `NAT Mapping`, or `Relayed Transport Address`.
 Each side gathers all the addresses they want to use, exchange them, and then attempt to connect!